pulumi/docs/content/blog/deploying-the-infrastructure-of-oauth-server-for-cms-app/index.md

 ## Make Changes to Example Code

-Netlify CMS's webiste provides [External OAuth Clients examples](https://www.netlifycms.org/docs/external-oauth-clients/#header) for various languages and platforms.
-We will use the [Go example]((https://github.com/igk1972/netlify-cms-oauth-provider-go)) for demonstration.
-Later, we will refer this Go example as *Netlify CMS's example*.
+Netlify CMS's website provides [External OAuth Client examples](https://www.netlifycms.org/docs/external-oauth-clients/#header) for various languages and platforms.
+We use the [Go example]((https://github.com/igk1972/netlify-cms-oauth-provider-go))  to demonstrate the client.

 The *Netlify CMS's example code* uses `./dotenv/dotenv.go` to retrieve the environment variables from a file.
 The main.go file uses [goth](https://github.com/markbates/goth) to build the OAuth Provider.
 The `./randstr/randstr.go` file generates the random string for the `SESSION_SECRET` environment variable used by main.go.
 However, we can use Pulumi to implement both functions.